 Figure 17.
-Principal component analyses (PCA) of the mature tree datasets for the GSA, Brazos and Colorado-Lavaca Basins associated among site and abiotic factors.
+Principal component analysis (PCA) of the mature tree datasets for the GSA, Brazos, and Colorado-Lavaca Basins associated among site and abiotic factors.

-Table 15 is a summary of abiotic variables' influences on each site.
-The top half of the table displays within basin correlations; the bottom half displays all basins combined.
+Table 30 is a summary of abiotic variables' influence on each site.
+The top half of the table displays within-basin correlations; the bottom half displays all basins (across-basins) combined.
 Within the Colorado-Lavaca Basin low elevation was more influential than high elevation.
 This relationship generally held across the basins, though Navidad River showed a stronger across-basin correlation to another variable.
 Those sites with the greatest steepness factor (quickest rise over a set distance) were generally most influenced by it; though the Brazos Bend's correlation lessened across basins.
 There appears to be much heterogeneity among dominant soil types.
-Many sites had strong correlations with this attribute but no particular soil type appears to be most often associated with sites.
+Many sites had strong correlations with this attribute but no particular soil type appears to be most often associated with those sites.
 While the within-basin patterns for sinuosity seem to favor point bars over straight reaches, this relationship does not hold up across basins.
 Within each basin those reaches with the widest channels had the greatest influence on their stream's communities.
 In summary, lower elevation, greater channel width, and greater steepness had increased levels of influence on community assemblages; sinuosity and dominant soil types failed to show distinct patterns.

-Table 15.Summary of abiotic influences both within each basin (above) and acrosseach basin (below).Each attribute identified in the Within Basin and All Basins Combinedcolumn is highlighted on the right.Solid lines group sites into basins.
+Table 30.
+Summary of abiotic influences both within each basin and across each basin.
+Each attribute identified in the Within Basin and All Basins Combined column is highlighted on the right.
+Solid lines group sites into basins.